zemian/zemian.github.io/source/about.md

 Hello,

 My name is Zemian Deng, and this is my personal blog site.
 My interests are in software development and sharing knowledge.
 The first programming language I learned is `C` back in 1995.
-Since then I have spent 20+ years using `Java` programming language and related technologies in various industries.
-In between I have also enjoyed using other scripting languages such as `Python` and `Bash` in automation and creating productive tools.
-Recently (since 2019) I have gotten into Front-End development with `JavaScript`.
+Since then I have spent 20+ years using various programming languages in different industries.
+I have spent major part of my career working with `Java` programming language and related technologies.
+In between I have also enjoyed using other scripting languages such as `Python` and `Bash` for automation and creating productive tools etc. Recently I have also gotten into Front-End development with `JavaScript` and `NodeJS`.

 In general, I like to be pragmatic when it comes to software design.
 I think simple code makes less buggy software.